 - Learn about the telescope and its role in analyzing astronomical objects om a logical and material way

-The workshops are divided into two parts: a theory and practice segment.
+The workshops are divided into two parts: a theory and a practice segment.
 The first part consists of a theoretical presentation about the Solar System, its planets, its most important characteristics, and the position of the Earth in it.
 The students will then perform activities where they list the planets in order and present about them, followed by a Q&A session.
 The second segment consists of the students using binoculars and the IAU-awarded telescope in the schoolyard.
 As Essaid explained:

-In addition to Tafraout, the Telescopes for All initiative has led to community scientific initiatives at public schools in the provinces of Tata and Tiznit in southern Morocco, where the number of students who were trained exceeded 150 students.
+In addition to Tafraout, the Telescopes for All initiative has led to community scientific initiatives at public schools in the provinces of Tata and Tiznit in southern Morocco, where the number of students trained exceeded 150 students.
 Moad Radgui is a community activist from the Kedourt area in the Afla Aghir community, located at the extreme southern tip of the Small Atlas chain.
 As he shared during a recent interview with Al Jazeera Net:

 “These workshops provide an opportunity for children who suffer from a lack of non-school activities in remote areas, and provide them with opportunities to open up to scientific fields outside the school curriculum, and to understand the horizons of other sciences, to search for more information that would support and highlight their talents.”

 Despite the lack of funding for education and infrastructure in these areas, the Asif Astronomy Club and AABACA have created partnerships with local associations, educational institutions, and art festivals.
-While the Club is not associated with any international astronomy and education initiatives, this is something they hope to establish shortly.
+While the Club is not associated with any international astronomy and education initiatives, they hope to establish this shortly.
 As El-Medhi indicated, these partnerships will allow children in Morocco to share their experiences with children abroad and establish joint actions.

 “One of our plans is to establish a partnership with the ‘Tifawin Festival’ in the Tafraout region, which promotes the amazing local culture, to make astronomy a part of this festival and share it with children,” he said.
 “Indeed, we would like to have a lot more simple astronomical equipment for children, and why not an astronomical observatory in the Tafraoute region?”

 Education and outreach initiatives like these, which allow for partnerships between international organizations and community-based efforts, are helping to make astronomy and space more accessible.
-Along with the growth of the commercial space industry and the emergence of new space agencies, it is clear the future of space exploration will be characterized by cooperation between government and industry, and nations worldwide.
+Along with the growth of the commercial space industry and the emergence of new space agencies, it is clear the future of space exploration will be characterized by cooperation between government, industry, and nations worldwide.

 All around the world, efforts on behalf of governments, industry, and non-profit organizations are leveraging modern technology to bring astronomy education to underserved communities.
 By inspiring young people to pursue careers in the field, these efforts are helping to foster the next generation of researchers, astrophysicists, and astronauts.